45nivas/Agentic-RAG-Chatbot-for-Multi-Format-Document-QA-using-Model-Context-Protocol-MCP-/README.md

 ---

-**Built with ❤️ and inspired by SLRIS company's commitment to professional excellence and innovative design standards.**
+**This project was visually and structurally inspired by SLRIS's standards for professional design and user experience.**